Princeton, Indiana: History

 The Wabash and Erie Canal ran through the nearby towns of Francisco and Port Gibson, providing a means of reaching distant markets with goods from Princeton.
 The 1850s saw the advance of the railway system through Indiana, spelling doom for the canal system.
 The Evansville and Terre Haute Railroad line was run through town in 1852 and the Princeton Depot was constructed in 1875.
 The railroad became a boon to Princeton's industry as the Southern Railway Shops were constructed on the edge of town in 1892.
 Other industry included the Heinz plant (because of the area's famed tomatoes being good for ketchup making) and the Princeton Coal Mine.

 In 1925, the Tri-State Tornado left its mark on the town.
 After hitting Griffin and narrowly missing Owensville to the southwest, the tornado devastated the southern side of Princeton, killing 45 people, injuring 150 and leaving hundreds homeless.
 Princeton was the historic storm's final victim, as the tornado dissipated about 10 miles to the northeast south of Oatsville.
 The deadliest tornado in US history claimed 95 lives in Indiana with almost half of those in Princeton.

 On 9 December 1926, twenty-nine people were killed in a mine explosion in or near Princeton.

 Toyota Motor Company opened a truck manufacturing plant between Princeton and Fort Branch in 1998 to build a new full-size pickup and SUV.
 Toyota significantly increased production at the plant in 2000.
-As of 2016, the plant builds two SUVs and a van.
+As of 2026, the plant builds three SUVs, including a Lexus model and a van.

 On April 18, 2008, Princeton was shaken by the 2008 Illinois earthquake, epicentered approximately 18.5 mi away near West Salem, Illinois.